 The coursework includes holistic ministry training covering the following topics:

-During the training, which runs Oct.
-13, 2018, through March 3, 2019, participants will develop a team of leaders and supporters within their current congregation who will encourage them throughout the course and beyond.
-Through the 11 classes, held at The Chapel’s Brunswick campus, they’ll build relationships with other South Georgia lay leaders and learn, practice, implement, share, and be inspired to take what they’ve learned and put it into action.
+Around the training, which runs June 24-28, 2019, participants will develop a team of leaders and supporters within their current congregation who will encourage them throughout the course and beyond.
+Through the classes held at The Chapel’s Brunswick campus, they’ll build relationships with other South Georgia lay leaders and learn, practice, implement, share, and be inspired to take what they’ve learned and put it into action.

 Module 1- Call and Covenant for Ministry